Govind0404/black/problem description.md

-# Black plugin pipeline (project‑scoped, opt‑in)

-Projects sometimes need safe, local rewrites during formatting: migrating APIs, enforcing naming, or inserting headers.
-Add an opt‑in plugin pipeline around Black’s core formatter that runs only when explicitly enabled and never changes Black’s style rules.

-Requirements
-- Opt‑in gate: plugins run only with an explicit flag.
-- Deterministic order: execute plugins exactly as configured.
+## Problem Brief

+Introduce an opt‑in, project‑scoped plugin pipeline around Black’s core formatter to enable safe, local source rewrites (for example, API migrations, naming normalization, or standard headers).
+Plugins must never alter Black’s style rules and run only when explicitly enabled.
+Execution order is deterministic and exactly matches configuration.
+Transforms are expected to be pure, deterministic, and effectively idempotent; validate idempotence where practical.
+Quarantine plugin failures: report them and skip the offending step so the formatter can still succeed.
+Provide a dry‑run mode that prints concise per‑plugin change summaries, and an optional telemetry mode that exposes basic timing.
+When plugins are disabled, output is identical to baseline Black.
+The feature is additive, keeps overhead modest, and behaves consistently across supported Python versions and platforms.

+## Agent Instructions

+- Add a plugin pipeline that executes only when explicitly enabled.
+- Execute plugins in a stable, configured order.
-- Hooks: support pre_format and post_format transforms with signature (source: str, mode: black.Mode) -> str.
+- Support two hooks: pre_format and post_format with signature (source: str, mode: black.Mode) -> str.
-- Discovery and config: discover by entry point group black.plugins; allow configuration via [tool.black].plugins and equivalent CLI.
+- Discover plugins via the entry point group black.plugins; allow configuration via [tool.black].plugins and equivalent CLI flags.
-- Guarantees: transforms must be pure, deterministic, and effectively idempotent; validate where practical.
+- Enforce purity, determinism, and effective idempotence; warn on non‑idempotence.
-- Isolation and failure policy: quarantine plugin errors (report, skip) so core formatting still succeeds; do not crash or change exit status if the formatter itself succeeds.
+- Quarantine plugin errors (report + skip) without failing the overall run when core formatting succeeds.
-- Dry‑run and telemetry: provide a dry‑run mode that prints per‑plugin change summaries; optionally print basic per‑plugin timing.
-- No style changes: core formatting output must be identical when plugins are disabled; with plugins enabled, preserve Black’s invariants.
-- Cross‑platform behavior: consistent across supported Python versions and OSes.

-CLI and configuration
+- Provide dry‑run change summaries per plugin and optional timing telemetry.
+- Preserve Black’s formatting invariants and change‑detection/diff semantics.

+## Test Assumptions (optional)

-- Flag to enable plugins, plus options for dry‑run and telemetry.
+- Public surfaces introduced: entry point group black.plugins; configuration key [tool.black].plugins (ordered list); CLI gates to enable plugins, dry‑run, and telemetry.
-- Ordered plugin list via [tool.black].plugins or CLI to define execution order.

-Error handling and reporting
-- Surface plugin errors and non‑idempotence warnings in stderr/summary.
-- Summaries should indicate each plugin’s name and number of changes.

-Scope
-- Keep overhead modest.
-The feature is additive and fully disabled by default.
+- Hooks: pre_format and post_format accept (source: str, mode: black.Mode) and return a new source string.